 The Bible is God’s inerrant and infallible Word.
 In it, He reveals His Law and His Gospel of salvation in Jesus Christ.
 It is the sole rule and norm for Christian doctrine.

 Communion is a special meal for all confessing and believing Christians.
 As Lutheran Christians we believe Christ’s body and blood are truly present, and in this meal, we receive the forgiveness of our sins and power for Christian living.
 If you are in true repentance and have faith in these words, “given and shed for you for the forgiveness of sins,” we urge you to participate.
-We generally celebrate communion on the 1st, 3rd and 5th Sundays of each month in both our Classical and Contemporary services.
+We generally celebrate communion on the 1st, 3rd and 5th Sundays of each month.

 Baptism for Adults and Students